Christmas Oratorio, Parts 4, 5, and 6 (Virtual | On-Demand Concert)

 Written in 1723 and 1724 and first performed in its entirety in the Christmas season of 1734-1735, Bach composed his Christmas Oratorio while living in Leipzig.
 Almost 300 years later, we’ll present Parts 4, 5 and 6 to complete the Oratorio we began at last year’s Christmas concerts.

-Join us in person (or virtually) to continue our journey through the joyous Nativity story, as The Choir and soloists tell the story of the Epiphany and the visit of the three kings, in powerful arias and tender chorales.
+Join our live-streamed concert as we continue our journey through the joyous Nativity story.
+The Choir and soloists tell the story of the Epiphany and the visit of the three kings, in powerful arias and tender chorales.
 As part of a beloved tradition, we invite the audience to join The Choir in singing traditional carols at the conclusion of the concert.

 To read more about the Oratorio, please click here.